BoxedBrit/Buckler-public/README.md

 This repository exists so users, testers, and server owners can report issues, suggest improvements, and give feedback for Buckler services without exposing the private source repositories.

+## Security

+Do not report vulnerabilities publicly.

+Use:
+support@buckler.gg

 > [!IMPORTANT]
 > This is a public support and issue-tracking repository only.
 > The core Buckler source code is not hosted here.